ndh4b/GAN_Transformer/README.md

 ### The first thing needed is a dataset of images, the main dataset we will be working with is Cifar10, which is publicly available through Keras (it will be downloaded dynamically within the code).

 ### If you want to run these tests with your own image files I will leave some documentation and files at the end to address the changes necessary to do so.

-### Within the notebooks that I provide in this repository will be markdown cells that explain any further information needed to run this project to completion.
+They will be labeled beginning the the word "custom".